RnkeZ/DevOps-Assigment/README.md

 To access Grafana use username `admin` and password `secret`.
 Password can be configured in grafana service section in docker-compose.yml.

-For interaction with Redis Client go to this [link](http://locahost:3000/swagger-ui.html).
+For interaction with Redis Client go to this [Swagger UI link](http://locahost:3000/swagger-ui.html).